z1090/team-me-up-scotty/README.md

 ## Quick Start

 Only Available if a list of participants has been entered in the past.
-This will skip straight to the teams page using the preexisting players and settings.
+This will skip straight to the teams page using the pre-existing players and settings.

 ## Use Player Ratings Setting

 If turned off the app will generate completely random teams.
 Otherwise, ratings are out of 100 and there are two modes.

 **“Precise”** player ratings will generate teams based on the exact values the user entered.

 **“Loose”** ratings will add a random amount between -10 - +10 to the entered value each time the teams are generated.
-This creates some variety in the teams, but tries to skill spread the skill level evenly between the teams.
+This creates some variety in the teams, but tries to spread the skill level evenly between the teams.

 <!-- break -->